Cochrane Review: Masks Aren't Backed By Science

 In this review, they looked at masking, hand washing, social distancing, anti-septic use, and other barriers like visors, gowns and gloves.

 Obviously the big debate here has been around community mask mandates.
 Perhaps unsurprisingly to some, the review indicated that community mask recommendations are not supported by scientific data or evidence.
-They did not find any evidence that they work.
+No evidence was found showing they work.
 It doesn’t matter the type of mask either.
 The evidence simply isn’t there.

 As stated by one of the lead authors, Tom Jefferson, in an interview with investigative journalist Maryanne Demasi: